Your cart is currently empty

 Dry water stains on tanned leather: how to remove them

 As we promised before, if you didn't spot that water stain in time, or if you possess an item with water stains that have settled, we won't abandon you.
-There are still things you can do to enhance the state of your favourite possession.
+There are still things you can do to enhance the state of your favorite possession.

 Begin by cleaning the leather with a high-quality leather cleaner.